ctrlb-hq/ctrlb-control-plane/docs/backend/api-reference.md

-# 📘 API Reference (CTRLTower Backend)
+# 📘 API Reference (CtrlB Control Plane Backend)

-This document provides an overview of the available API endpoints in the CTRLTower backend.
+This document provides an overview of the available API endpoints in the CtrlB Control Plane backend.

 ---